sanjarcode/DockHideButton/README.md

 # DockHideButton
-A Gnome extension to hide/unhide dock from the status bar
+A Gnome extension to hide/unhide dock, from the status bar

 https://extensions.gnome.org/extension/3085/dock-hide-button/